-4. D \sim tio

-Human Services

-Branch:

-Volunteer/Reception

-Management Unit

-Role: Develops the Volunteer Management Plan and coordinates with Donations Management to ensure coverage is provided for volunteer services.
+Position: Human Services Branch: Volunteer/Reception Management Unit Role: Develops the Volunteer Management Plan and coordinates with Donations Management to ensure coverage is provided for volunteer services.
 Creates activation and deployment schedules for disaster volunteers and maintains and updates volunteer roster.
-Leverages the expertise of local community partners for volunteer initiatives.

-Develop procedures. and implemen t instructions to establish and manage volunteers. ••••••• •

-Develop plans, policies, and implementing instructions for managing volunteers and performing nonmedical tasks.

-Develop r olans. policies. and imp olementing instructions for mana aina vo lunteers t for medical tasks. , , 3

-Develop just-in- -time training program fo r volunteers to o perform re quired tasks.

-Develop a critical resources list and procedures for acquisition in time of crisis.

-Develop plan s, policies, and implementing instructions for managing services, money and equipment.

-Develop procedures for recruiting, registering and utilizing auxiliary manpowe r. -- -------------------- ----------------- ------------- --------------- ------------------- ----

-Identify potential sites/facilities to manage donated goods and services being channeled into the disaster r area.

-Establish a donations and volunteer coordination center , to receive donated g jood and receive cash donations.

-Establish a liaison with media outlets and other stakeholders to provide information about volunteers and donations.

-- Activate Volunteer Coordination Teams (VCT). - Assign volunteers to tasks that best utilize their skills. - Assign the tasks of coordinating auxiliary manpower and material resources.

-Develop and d implement a process for the e expeditious trans port of resource s into secured areas. a implomont a Apoundouo nuno pont on rooodroo

-Coordinate the use of assigned Volunteer Organizations Active in Disasters (VOAD)). / -

-Coordinate voluntar v support/activities with community / leadershi p and liaise v vith local agen icies. y support/uotivitios with community louderonn p unu nuise i min looul ugoi 10100.
+Leverages the expertise of local community partners for volunteer initiatives. lement instructions to establish and manage volunteers.
+Develop plans, policies, and in medical tasks. mplementing instructions for managing volunteers and performing non- Develop plans, policies, and i mplementing instructions for managing volunteers for medical tasks. ☐ Develop just-in-time training p program for volunteers to perform required tasks.
+Develop a critical resources I ist and procedures for acquisition in time of crisis.
+Develop plans, policies, and equipment. implementing instructions for managing services, money and Develop procedures for recru iting, registering and utilizing auxiliary manpower.
+Review and activate State an d local plans for unsolicited donations and unaffiliated volunteers.
+Identify potential sites/facilitied disaster area. es to manage donated goods and services being channeled into the Establish a tracking process of volunteers, capabilities, community needs, and assignments.
+Establish a donations and vo donations. lunteer coordination center, to receive donated good and receive cash Establish a liaison with media and donations. outlets and other stakeholders to provide information about volunteers Activate Volunteer Coordinati on Teams (VCT).
+Assign volunteers to tasks the at best utilize their skills.
+Assign the tasks of coordinate ing auxiliary manpower and material resources.
+Develop and implement a pro cess for the expeditious transport of resources into secured areas.
+Coordinate the use of assigned ed Volunteer Organizations Active in Disasters (VOAD).
+Coordinate voluntary support /activities with community leadership and liaise with local agencies. d development of a Community Relations Plan for ensuring continued of the third that the third t

-- Assist in the coordination and development of a Community Relations Plan for ensuring continued communications with citizens, other neighboring localities, and private industry leaders. - Disseminate guidance for the public regarding appropriate volunteer activities. - Compile and submit totals for disaster-related expenses.
+Disseminate guidance for the public regarding appropriate volunteer activities.

+Compile and submit totals for disaster-related expenses.

-Position: Infrastructure Branch: Agricultural and Natural Resources Role: Agriculture and Natural Resources organizes and coordinates Federal support for the protection of the Nation's agricultural and natural and cultural resources during national emergencies.
+Infrastructure Branch: Agricultural and Natural Resources

+Role: Agriculture and Natural Resources organizes and coordinates Federal support for the protection of the Nation's agricultural and natural and cultural resources during national emergencies.
 Works during actual and potential incidents to provide nutrition assistance; respond to animal and agricultural health issues; provide technical expertise, coordination and support of animal and agricultural emergency management; ensure the safety and defense of the Nation's supply of meat, poultry, and processed egg products; and ensure the protection of natural and cultural resources and historic properties.

-Inspect and monitor meat, p affected area. poultry, and egg establishments that can continue to operate in the Inspect the safety and securit Inspect the safety and security of the agricultural infrastructure in the locality.
-Collect and compile informati Collect and compile information about threats to the locality's food supply.
-Develop plans to collect and Develop plans to collect and dispose of infected material to reduce the spread of animal disease.
-Coordinate with Federal, State, and local agencies to ensure the safety and security of food and agricultural products, in retail and food service establishments and institutions.
-Conduct response-related activities for agricultural support.
-Coordinate and provide food Coordinate and provide food and agricultural response support.
-Direct agricultural processes for surveillance, testing and isolation or quarantine for threats to agricultural assets and the food supply.
-Conduct product tracing to determine the source, destination, and disposition of adulterated or contaminated products.
-Implement instructions for dis Implement instructions for disposing of infectious agricultural waste.
+properties.
+Inspect and monitor meat, poultry, and egg establishments that can continue affected area. to operate in the ☐ Inspect the safety and security of the agricultural infrastructure in the locality.
+Collect and compile information about threats to the locality's food supply.
+Develop plans to collect and dispose of infected material to reduce the spread of a nimal disease.
+Coordinate with Federal, State, and local agencies to ensure the safety and sec agricultural products, in retail and food service establishments and institutions. curity of food and Conduct response-related activities for agricultural support.
+Coordinate and provide food and agricultural response support.
+Direct agricultural processes for surveillance, testing and isolation or quaranti agricultural assets and the food supply. ne for threats to Conduct product tracing to determine the source, destination, and disposition contaminated products. of adulterated or ☐ Implement instructions for disposing of infectious agricultural waste.